Look at how far we have come, ladies and gentlemen.

 So anyway, Chris Christie's taking this whole notion on.

-Where is it written here that the people of New Jersey are going to pay you 80% of your salary and all your health care until you die after you're sitting on your butt?
+Where is it written here that the people of New Jersey are going to pay you 80% of your salary and all your health care when you die after you're sitting on your butt?

-Why where did this notion come from?
+Where did this notion come from?

 The change in language.